The Process Result transform represents the final output or result of the data cube (ETL process).

 You can change the element type if the data the supports being both a measure and a hierarchy.
 For example, edit the OrderQty measure.

 For example, to replace the ProductID column with an existing Product hierarchy, click the Edit icon on the right of the ProductID column.
 This opens the Edit Data Cube Output Element dialog, which shows the available hierarchies in the current project you can use to replace the ProductID column.
-Find your Product hierarchy, expand to see its levels, and then drag the hierarchy onto the drop region as shown in the figure below.
-You can also drag the lowest level of the Product hierarchy instead.
+Find your Product hierarchy, expand to see its levels, and drag the hierarchy onto the drop region.

 In a similar way, you can replace an OrderDate column with a time dimension hierarchy.